CarlaAstudillo/nicar-2023-rapid-python-google-sheets/README.md

-# NICAR 2023: Share Rapid Python analysis with Google Sheets
+# NICAR 2023: Rapid Python analysis to Google Sheets

 This is a repository for an example on how to quickly analyze recurringly released datasets and create Google Sheets for reporters.
 Here is a link to the Google Slides.